FAQs – sex and gender

 Consent to the use of puberty blockers

 Some clinicians think it is impossible for a child to consent to such drugs, in part because their long-term effects are not well understood and in part because no child can possibly fully comprehend what it would mean to spend the rest of their life unable to have children or enjoy sexual pleasure.
 There have been legal cases concerning such matters, notably a judicial review brought by Keira Bell against the Tavistock and Portman Trust in the UK in 2020.
-The initial findings – that valid consent would be impossible to get from a child under 13, and very hard to get from a child under 16 – was overturned on appeal in 2021.
+The initial findings – that valid consent would be impossible to get from a child under 13, and very hard to get from a child under 16 – were overturned on appeal in 2021.
 But the evidence given revealed serious questions about the lack of data on long-term outcomes in gender medicine, and safeguarding and ethical issues with puberty blockers.
 Such problems may lead patients to sue clinicians in the future.